Frequently Asked Questions

 Where is it?

-It's in the gym at the Moncton Wesleyan Church (or the multi-purpose room next to the gym), in the basement, at 945 Saint George Boulevard, Moncton, NB, Canada.
+It's in the Basement at the Uplands Baptist Church at 398 Salisbury Rd., Moncton, NB, Canada.
 They have wonderful facilities.
-On very warm days, we hold the class on the lawn at the same location.
-Saturdays can be at various locations, so it's best to ask.
+On very warm days, we hold the class outside at the same location or the nearby park.
+Fridays can be at various locations, so it's best to ask.

 When is it?

 All classes are for Adults aged 13 and over at 6:45pm for 2 hours on Monday, Wednesday, & Friday.
 Fridays can be at various locations, so just ask.
 Everything else is at the primary location.
 We may allow younger than 13 if they are mature or accompanied by an adult.

 Yes.
 You can watch any of the days, actually.
 Monday is the best day to do so as it will probably have more information you can relate to.

 What do I wear?